 If your goal is to shape a high-performance culture and deliver measurably improved business outcomes, then understanding what it is and what it takes to improve employee engagement are crucial steps.
 Appreciating the true nature of what it means to be engaged then paves the way to find appropriate diagnostic, measurement, and tracking tools to baseline your efforts, implement employee-related initiatives as necessary, and monitor aspects related to employee sentiment and loyalty over time.

 And the payoff when employee engagement grows stronger?
-Along with increased trust, pride, and camaraderie among employees, companies experience stronger financial performance, increased innovation, increased customer loyalty, lower absenteeism, and higher retention of top talent (Great Places to Work – “The ROI on Workplace Culture”).
+Along with increased trust, pride, and camaraderie among employees, companies experience stronger financial performance, increased innovation, increased customer loyalty, lower absenteeism, and higher retention of top talent.
 But for this goal to be successful, you’ll need to define it, and then ensure the organization is dedicated to planning for the necessary training, coaching, and rewarding of employees on a habitual basis.